jbravo94/mirth-connect-docker-debug-setup/README.md

 This means that for dockerized deployments are some workarounds necessary which are demonstrated in this repository.
 It adds some X server dependencies to the official image and forwards the DISPLAY env variable and X11 unix socket.

+The Debugger usually enable better productivity by offering features:
+* Ability to step through code, settings break points and introspect variables
+* Direct evaluation of variables and expressions within the console
+* Introspection of deployed interfaces at runtime without requiring interface modification e.g. debug print statements

 ## Tested Versions
 * Mirth Nextgen Connect 4.5.1
 * Docker 26.1.1